Summer Conference Staff

 • Oversee conference check-in and check-outs

-• Conduct conference orientations and attend the first meal of each designated conference
+• Conduct conference orientations and attend the first meal of each designated program

 • Fulfill on-call responsibilities as part of a scheduled rotation